Nidhilaal/Motor-Survey-System/README.md

 ## Installation

 Refer to the individual README files in each implementation folder for installation instructions.
+Review the source and add neccessary values to the database inorder to load the error messages and fill the dropdowns since the application avoids hardcoding strictly.

 ## Usage